 What is SSIS?

-SQL Server Integration Services is a platform for developing enterprise-level data integration and data transformation solutions.
+As a platform, SSIS is a powerful ETL (Extract, Transform, Load) tool that enhances data integration and workflow applications and helps in developing enterprise-level data integration and data transformation solutions.
 Use Integration Services to manage databases, copy files and download data, load data warehouses, cleanse and analyze data, and manage SQL Server objects.

 Integrating Services extracts and transforms data from a wide range of sources, such as XML files, flat files, and relational data sources, and loads that data onto one or more destinations.